colin-gourlay/sundown-sessions/src/content/releases/d/david-bowie/the-rise-and-fall-of-ziggy-stardust-and-the-spiders-from-mars/index.md

 ---
 ## About

-The Rise and Fall of Ziggy Stardust and the Spiders from Mars is the fifth studio album by David Bowie, released on RCA Records in 1972.
-It reached number five on the UK Albums Chart and introduced one of rock music's most iconic alter egos: Ziggy Stardust, an androgynous alien rock star.
+*The Rise and Fall of Ziggy Stardust and the Spiders from Mars* reached number five on the UK Albums Chart and introduced one of rock music's most iconic alter egos: Ziggy Stardust, an androgynous alien rock star.

 The album is a cornerstone of the glam rock era and one of the most celebrated records in popular music history.